davedg629/RedditRatings/README.md

 <ol>
 <li>Login at /login/ (use the username/password you set in the config file).
 This takes you to the "Dashboard".</li>

-<li>Go to the "Community Ratings" tab and create a new Community Rating.
+<li>Go to the "Community Ratings" tab and create a new Community Rating for something.
 Fill out the form, leaving "Reddit Post ID" and "Reddit Permalink" blank for now.</li>

-<li>Go to reddit and create a thread asking users to review the game you chose by leaving a comment in the following format:
+<li>Go to reddit and create a thread asking users to rate the thing you chose by leaving a comment in the following format:

 <pre>
 <strong>Rating:</strong> Provide a rating from 1 to 10 here, integers only, required